theecanmole/NZ-Steel-emissions-units/Readme.md

 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v7.svg)

 If New Zealand Steel have used the cheaper ERUs for it's ETS liabilities and kept all surplus NZU emission units, they would own 4.7 million units at the end of 2020.
-This leaves out however many units New Zealand Steell was allocated in May 2021 and in May 2022.
+This leaves out however many units New Zealand Steel was allocated in May 2021 and in May 2022.
 The 4.7 million units will have a current market value of $364 million based on a carbon price of $76.90

 So my final question is: How can this be a sensible outcome from a policy intended to incentivise the reduction of greenhouse gas emissions?
 Instead, the emitter ends up with a financial asset making considerable capital gains.
 How is this possibly compatible with a net zero in 2050 policy?